janetschel/advent-of-go-2020/calendar/day-08/README.md

 Stepping through each instruction, the accumulator at the end will be 0, since we add and subtract 10 from it, and `nop` does nothing.

-Suppose are more complex set of instructions:
+Suppose a more complex set of instructions:
 ```
 nop +0
 acc +1